SpeedSterKawaii/Axon-Updated-2021/README.md

 Not hard, either go to v3rm or just go to wrd you can see them.

-if you need any help contact me dm me on discord SpeedSterKawaii#5233.
+If you need any help contact me dm me on discord SpeedSterKawaii#5233.